tushar-ojha/react/README.md

  - Visual wise, part of a bigger whole.
  - Inside these functions, we have our HTML elements!
  - We can use have components inside components but using the inner component is tedius, first we need to use/access outer component then inner.
+ - Components in react: Simple function and return inside it, inside return Simple HTML.
+Visualisation point!
+ - HTML must be wrapped inside single div.

+ ### **Class components in React:**
+ - Class > render > return > HTML code.
+ - HTML must be wrapped inside single div.

+### **JSX:**
+ - To write HTML and JS together.

+### **Click event and function**
+-  We write function name inside braces not write function call statement inside braces.

+### **State**
+- Component doesn't re-render in case of variables that's why we use State.
+React is designed in such a way.
+- State is a container, just like variable, to be more precise, they are like user defined data type i.e. Object.
+- To use state we use useState hook.

+### **Prop**
+- Prop is short form of properties.
+- For understanding purpose, prop is just like parameter.
+Prop & Component = Parameter and function.
+- We can change the prop in the component in which we are receiving it.